 But Wear, co-founder of Louisville’s Homes of Living Hope (HOLH), which helps foster these connections, doesn’t care how long it takes to finish projects as long as they have Chicago Garage Door experts to support and guide them.

 “I never put a big emphasis on the time,” Wear says.

 In fact, Wear says, the longer the better, sometimes.
 It’s an opportunity to engage more people in the process.

 “A lot of times we’ll get these high schools and someone’s dad will say, ‘I’ve got a construction company, I’ll send over three guys and we can finish this in a couple days,’” Wear says.
 “I say, ‘Why don’t you send one guy over here and we’ll finish this is in a couple months, because the process is the point.’”

-That process looks like this: an organization decides they want to outfit a container with resources with a community in need somewhere on the planet.
+That process looks like this: an organization decides they want to outfit a container with resources with a community in need somewhere on the planet and of course Safety is one of the biggest commercial construction challenges.
 HOLH provides a shipping container for the group to work on, encouraging participants to get as many people in the community involved, from putting up drywall to donating equipment or funding to putting in plumbing or electricity.
 Plans are designed, materials are sourced, work is done, and when the project is finished, HOLH ships the container.

 That’s the formula the founders of HOLH settled on when the group launched in 2006.
 Co-founder Scott Kalevik had returned from a trip to Liberia, eager to help out the communities he met there.
 Together with Wear and Jack Heimbichner, the three grew the idea into a nonprofit that now serves communities around the world, and whose offerings represent more than just a material donation.